Welcome sign

 Summary

-myWAY Employability is a smart web application that helps young people plan and prepare for their working life. myWAY Employability guides young people though a series of questions to help them identify their strengths, interests, learning and environmental preferences, and then matches this information to potentially relevant careers and employment pathways. myWAY Employability provides scaffolded goal setting, to break goals into smaller action lists to track progress.
-It also contains a variety of information articles co-produced with the autistic community, covering topics such as Preparing for Work Experience; Getting Around; Creating a Job Application; Pathways to University, TAFE, or College; and Disclosure in the Workplace.
+myWAY Employability (or myWAY) is a web application that helps young people plan and prepare for their working life. myWAY guides users through a series of questions to help them identify their strengths, interests, learning and environmental preferences, and then matches this information to potentially relevant careers and employment pathways.
+The web app provides scaffolded and actionable goal setting and contains a variety of informative articles co-produced with the autistic community.
+These articles cover a range of topics, including Preparing for Work Experience, Getting Around, Creating a Job Application, Pathways to University, TAFE, or College, and Disclosure in the Workplace.

 The purpose of this practice is to:

-• Support students to login to the myWAY Employability website
+• support students to login to the myWAY website

 This practice meets the needs of diverse learners.
 Some students will benefit from a peer mentor to engage in career-related self-awareness tasks and/or navigate the website independently.